The Fight Over Fido — Who Gets to Keep the Family Pets in a Divorce?

 Your Collaborative Law Team Can Help

 This is where having a Collaborative Law team can make all the difference.
-Having a team that includes both attorneys, along with a financial and mental health professional can be invaluable for sorting through and resolving questions like pet ownership that extend beyond the topics decided by a judge.
+Having a team that includes both lawyers, along with a financial and mental health professional can be invaluable for sorting through and resolving questions like pet ownership that extend beyond the topics decided by a judge.
 With the guidance and experience of your team, Collaborative Law can provide the arena for resolution where self-determination is the rule not the exception.

-The attorneys at Goodblatt · Leo understand how important pets are to their owners.
+The lawyers at Goodblatt · Leo understand how important pets are to their owners.
 With their experience in Collaborative Law and their broad knowledge about the division of property in Florida, they can guide you and assist you in arriving at a peaceful resolution.
 Contact us today by phone, or through our website, to set up an individual appointment.